Servi-Car Restoration

 Read: Servi-Car Rear Brakes

-Harley 45 transmissions are different than big flathead and big-twin units; they have the output shaft and chains on opposite sides.
-Servi-car transmissions have also reverse gear, and use a different kickstart extension and side-cover than 45 solo models.
+Harley 45 transmissions are different than big flathead and big-twin units--they have the output shaft and chains on opposite sides.
+They have also a reverse gear, and use a different kickstart extension and side-cover than 45 solo models.

 Read: Servi-car Drivetrain